August Haußleiter: After 1945

-The AUD failed to gain traction with he German electorate, and in preparation for the European Parliament election of 1979 it joined together with various other fringe political groupings, most of them recently emerged as part of the surge in environmental awareness and concern that was a feature of the 1970s in West Germany.
+The AUD failed to gain traction with the German electorate, and in preparation for the European Parliament election of 1979 it joined together with various other fringe political groupings, most of them recently emerged as part of the surge in environmental awareness and concern that was a feature of the 1970s in West Germany.
 They presented themselves initially as a "joint list" under the name "Sonstige politische Vereinigung Die Grünen".
 Haußleiter produced a newspaper for the political grouping which some suggested was simply a continuation of the party newspaper he had hitherto been producing for the AUD, but it came with a new name, "Die Grünen" ("The Greens").

 He became a spokesman for the new grouping/party, which consciously refused to define itself in terms of "left-right" politics and also, possibly to avoid a public "left-right" split, resisted the idea of electing a single party leader.
+Haußleiter claimed to have proposed the four pillars of green politics at a congress held in Offenbach in October 1979 to agree a programme for the national party, in order to break a deadlock over economic orientation and non-violence, securing the agreement of the leaders of the right (Herbert Gruhl) and left (Jürgen Reents) factions at the conference.

 The German Green Party was formally inaugurated at a congress in Karlsruhe in January 1980, and two months later, at a follow-up party congress held at Saarbrücken, he was elected as one of the spokespersons for the new party, and a member of its collective leadership team.
 At the age of 75 August Haußleiter was by now a forgotten albeit colourful figure from West Germany's political past.
 His unexpected appearance as a possible candidate for the job of Chancellor, campaigning on behalf of The Greens against Franz Josef Strauss and Helmut Schmidt in the forthcoming general election, attracted a surge in public interest, however.
 Press attention included a hitherto unfamiliar level of interest in Haußleiter's erratic political career to date, on his wartime writings, and on some of his more controversial political fellow travelers since 1945.